Purusha Team

 Victoria Bautista

-Victoria Bautista, A native San Franciscan, spent some of her youth in New York City, as a dancer, fitness trainer, and shoe model for Bergdorf.
+Victoria Bautista, a native San Franciscan, spent some of her youth in New York City, as a dancer, fitness trainer, and shoe model for Bergdorf.
 A bicycle accident led her the Ohashi Institute, from which she then graduated a Shiatsu practitioner.
 After she returned home, she earned a BA in Dance Education and MA in learning and Instruction.
 She came to Purusha where she shares her joy in yoga and in the many beauties life offers.
 Her teaching is thoughtful, attentive and inclusive, making full use of her knowledge of body mechanics and restorative movement.